Author Archetypes and Marketing Strategies

 - Getting pleasure from working on such books

-- Having enough readers on the market willing to pay for this type of book.
+- Having enough readers on the market willing to pay for this type of book

 You can find your genre or topic with the help of market research.
+In the future, I will tell you more about how to do this.

 The next step is to study reader preferences.
 The author needs to understand what exactly fans of the genre he has chosen like or dislike.
 This is done through the study of reader reviews of books in the chosen genre.